 According to the IES study, 87% of respondents said that studying abroad influenced their subsequent educational path (like deciding on a major or whether to pursue grad school).

-From there, a whopping 97% of study-abroad alumni who applied for grad school got into their first or second-choice school, says the University of California, Merced (UCMerced).
+In addition to influencing their educational path, a whopping 97% of IES study-abroad alumni were accepted into their first or second-choice grad school, says the University of California, Merced (UC Merced).

 "Graduate school admissions boards look very highly on study-abroad experiences," explains InternationalStudent.com, because those students "display diversity and show they aren't afraid to seek out new challenges and put themselves in difficult situations."

 Those students show they have the commitment, curiosity, and "educational acumen to be a leader in graduate school."